3 Steps for Cleaning Your Washing Machine With Soda Crystals

 As a tired, working mum, any job that requires a lot of effort isn’t going to happen.

-Luckily, cleaning your washing machine monthly is a simple job that requires very little time and minimal energy.
+Luckily, cleaning your washing machine is a simple job that requires very little time and minimal energy.

 Today I’m going to tell you how to clean your washing machine using soda crystals (aka washing soda) and why it is important to do it regularly.
-I’ve also included a FAQ section and a free printable at the end so you can remember what to do each month.
+I’ve also included a FAQ section and a free printable at the end so you can remember what to do each time.

 COMING UP

-1. What happens if you don’t clean your washing machine?
+What happens if you don’t clean your washing machine?

-2. What are soda crystals
+What are soda crystals

-3. Are soda crystals natural?
+Are soda crystals natural?

-6. FAQ about cleaning a washing machine
+FAQ about cleaning a washing machine

-1. What happens if you don’t clean your washing machine?
+3. What happens if you don’t clean your washing machine?

 You've probably heard that if you don't clean your washing machine regularly, it can start to smell.
 But what exactly are the consequences of not doing so?